jballanc/ducksauce/README.md

 Well, you could just cover your eyes and pretend like the object you expect to be a string actually acts like one.
-This can be a bit dangerous (even if you do have really good test coverage), but more importantly this is a violation of "Postel's Law":http://en.wikipedia.org/wiki/Postel%27s%5Flaw.
+This can be a bit dangerous (even if you do have really good test coverage), but more importantly this is a violation of [Postel's Law](http://en.wikipedia.org/wiki/Postel%27s%5Flaw).
 What, then can you do if you want to be able to handle not only explicit strings, but also objects that can be converted into strings?